franko/elementary-plotlib/sphinx-doc/source/plot.rst

   .. cpp:function:: void EnableLabelFormat(const Axis& axis, const char *fmt)

     Set the format to be used to write the label for the given axis.
-Follow the same format of the printf function nut only the most common options for numbers are supported.
+Follow the same format of the printf function but accepts only specifiers for integer and floating point numbers.

   .. cpp:function:: void CommitPendingDraw()

     Mark all pending changes as done and they are added to the plot elements.
+    **Should not be used** as plots includes now a mechanism to perform this operation automatically.

   .. cpp:function:: void Add(Object object, Color stroke_color, float stroke_width, Color fill_color, unsigned flags = property::Fill | property::Stroke)